Rhythm & Blues

 Chuck Berry (1926-) was Muddy's protégé, blending white country with black blues, Chuck was raceless?? and the first black rocker, helped by Alan Freed, he developed the rock rhythm ...
 'Maybellene' 1955

-Bo Diddley (1928-2008) inspired by John Lee Hooker (1917-2001) he developed an insistent, driving rhythm on a hard edged electric guitar ans his African rhythms and simple five accent clave were very influential, a cornerstone of rock and hip hop ...
+Bo Diddley (1928-2008) inspired by John Lee Hooker (1917-2001) he developed an insistent, driving rhythm on a hard edged electric guitar and his African rhythms and simple five accent clave were very influential, a cornerstone of rock and hip hop ... from blues to Rock 'n' Roll ... influenced many ...
+Buddy Holly.
+Elvis and The Beatles & Stones ... even up to Pink Floyd

 Fats Domino (1928-) New Orleans piano, he was hard at it in the 40's then came Rock 'n' Roll; 'Hey la bas', 'Blueberry Hill ', 'Ain't that a Shame', 'My Blue Heaven' ...